Partnerships

 7. Coordination

 As a co-programmed partnership, the CCAM call topics are fully integrated in the regular Horizon Europe cluster 5 work programme.
-These topics contribute to achieving the objectives of this co-programmed partnership, and are labeled as such.
+These topics contribute to achieving the objectives of this co-programmed partnership.

 Key documents